Public Beta — All features free during beta. No credit card required.

 schemaJsonSchemaThe JSON schema to validate against.
 See supported keywords below.

-blockOnInvalidbooleanfalseThrow OutputSchemaError if validation fails.
+block_on_invalidbooleanfalseThrow OutputSchemaError if validation fails.

-onInvalidcallbackCalled when validation fails.
+on_invalidcallbackCalled when validation fails.
 Receives array of SchemaValidationError.

 Supported JSON Schema Keywords